starktonn/alx-system_engineering-devops/0x00-shell_basics/README.md

 #!/bin/bash
-a description of the repository
+containing a description of the repository